skeller1/extr/readme.md

     Executing this script many times only results in one Rails request to the implemented Ext Js Direct Router controller.

+5. __Rails, ActionController, Ext.Direct and `protect_from_forgery`__

+    1. __GET Requests:__
+    The Extr application_helper `ext_direct_provider` [adds the form_authenticity_token](https://github.com/skeller1/extr/blob/master/app/helpers/extr/application_helper.rb#L29) to each action used with HTTP GET method.
+So there's nothing to do.

+    2. __POST Requests (form posts):__
+    If you want to use Ext Direct with form posts (formHandler actions) you have to add the authenticity token to the base params of your EXT JS panel:

+            var my_panel = Ext.create('Ext.form.Panel', {
+	        baseParams: {
+             <%= request_forgery_protection_token %>: '<%= form_authenticity_token %>'
+            },
+            // other config
+	        title: 'My Panel',
+	        border: false,
+            ...

+        [Here's](https://github.com/skeller1/extr/blob/master/test/dummy/app/views/projects/rpcextjs410.html.erb#L27) an example using request protect_from_forgery in an Rails dummy application included in this gem.
+        Any help for adding form_authenticity_token to each form post by default would be nice!!!!

 ## Additional Features

 ### Use different names for controller names
-By using 3rd Party Ext Js scripts (or other circumstances) it would be nice using other controller names in your Rails app.
-So you can use 3rd party JS Files without any changes using the `name:` key in your yaml config:
+By using 3rd Party ExtJS scripts (or other circumstances) it would be nice using other controller names in your Rails app.
+So you can use 3rd party ExtJS Files without any changes using the `name:` key in your yaml config:

         ProjectsController:
           name: MyCustomController